MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/deal-manager-seller-overview.md

 ---
-title: "Deal manager - A dedicated workspace for sellers - Sales Enterprise | MicrosoftDocs"
+title: "Using deal manager workspace - Sales Enterprise | MicrosoftDocs"
 description: "Deal manager is a dedicated workspace for sellers to efficiently manage their sales pipeline.
 Sellers can personalize the workspace for their needs." ms.date: 07/15/2021 ms.topic: article